-Airport Operating Standards (AOS) have been produced by Perth Airport Pty Ltd (PAPL) to ensure safe and secure operations at Perth Airport.
+Perth Airport is a complex environment with high operational activity in a security enhanced environment.
+It is a crowded place and is critical infrastructure to the state and nation.
+Airport Operating Standards (AOS) have been produced by Perth Airport Ptv Ltd (PAPL) to ensure safe and secure operations in this environment at Perth Airport.
 The Incident Reporting & Responding AOS (the Standard) applies to all businesses and their employees operating at Perth Airport and are to be performed in conjunction with each individual organisations procedures and requirements.